-Hand tool cleaning is defined as a method of preparing new, corroded or previously painted steel surfaces prior to painting by removing loose mill scale, loose rust and loose paint by using hand wire brushing, hand sanding, hand scraping hand chipping or a combination of these methods.
-Preliminary cleaning of large deposits of oil or grease, soluble fluxes and fume deposits from areas adjacent to weld runs should be carried out by solvent or detergent cleaning, detailed in Australian Standard 1627 Part 1 or by fresh water washing as appropriate.
+Hand tool cleaning is defined as a method of preparing new, corroded or previously painted steel surfaces prior to painting by removing loose mill scale, loose rust and loose paint by using Polyester powder coating facilities have carehand wire brushing, hand sanding, hand scraping hand chipping fully controlled on-line pretreatment systems or a combination of these methods.
+Preliminary cleaning of large deposits of oil or grease, soluble fluxes and fume deposits from areas adjacent to weld runs should be carried out by that ensure consistent surface preparation standards.

+solvent or detergent cleaning, detailed in Australian Standard 1627 Part 1 or by fresh water washing as appropriate.